tripzilch/tripzilch.github.io/articles/wobbly.md

 # How to make sinusoid wobbly functions

+## What is this article about?

+Wobbly functions!

+In generative art, we like using noise functions for all sorts of purposes.
+Given their often central role, wouldn't it be fun to build your own noise function?

+Although that is not really what this article is about.
+Wobbly functions are something that you can (sometimes) use _instead_ of a noise function, and that you can build yourself!
+Or let's say they are a very specific type of noise function that is easy to implement and therefore modify to make your own.
+They're also relatively underused, and the people using them right now might not call them "wobbly functions".
+But they are also not writing this article.

+## What is a wobbly function?

+They are functions based on sine waves.
+Any kind.
+Whatever you can dream up.
+But I can share a couple of techniques you may find interesting.

+In school, you may have learned that the sine and cosine functions are useful for calculating things about right angled triangles.
+They were not wrong, but let's focus right now on a more important truth:

+*Sine waves have a funny shape.*

+Let's start with a graph of a simple sine wave over `x` that moves with time (`t`):

+<code>[{xlim:[-4,4],ylim:[-1.1,1.1]},(x,t)=>sin(2*x + 3*t + 5)]</code>
+{:.live}

+Note that you can edit the formula and play with it.
+Also, you can click on the graph to make it stop moving.

+I promise we'll get to more interesting wobbles soon, but try changing some of the numbers in the formula above, and see what happens.

+The number that you multiply `x` by determines how close the waves are.
+It's how "fast" we move from left to right through the sine wave.
+If you increase the number, you move faster to the right, and thus move through more waves.
+This number is a _frequency_, because it determines how many waves you get to see.

+The number that you multiply `t` by determines how fast the waves move in time.
+It's very similar to the previous number, but it's a _time_ frequency, instead of a _space_ frequency.
+For the same reason, because if you increase the number, they move faster and you get to see more waves.

+The last number is the lonely number that you just add.
+This one is a bit different, it sets the _phase_ of the sine wave.
+Try using `0*t` in the formula above, to stop the wave from moving entirely.
+Now modify the phase and notice how this shifts the sine wave around.
+In fact once you turn on movement again with `1*t`, what really happens is that this phase gets continuously increased, as `t` increases (because time goes forward).
+But you could say the same for `x`, right?
+Well, think about that for a bit.

+The point is that it's important to realize when you're modifying _frequencies_ or _phases_.
+A frequency is basically the speed at which the phase moves.
+In order to move, it needs a dimension.
+In the above example we move the phase in both the _space_ (`x`) and _time_ (`t`) dimension.
+Congratulations, it's a continuum!

+A useful thing to know about phases of sine waves is that they repeat every `TAU = 2*PI = 6.2831853` units.
+That's how far the waves are apart when you do `1*x`.
+It's also exactly how many seconds it takes for the wave to repeat when you do `1*t`.
+Try setting the time frequency to `TAU*t` and the sine waves should now oscillate every second.

+## What can you do with

+## Unsorted

 *Warning: this article is unfinished (but it's gonna be really cool) and halfway turns into a rambling braindump.*

 I find that for many uses they're just as good as a (simplex or perlin) noise function, except they are a little bit more controllable, and they have a more organic, swinging, wavy or indeed soothing feel to them.
 A bit more like "it's doing something" rather than just being smooth and unpredictable.